Introduction

 - Spot-and-stalk on riverbanks for hippo and crocodile.

 - Hunts are fully guided by licensed professional hunters with decades of experience in Mozambique.
+Tracking and stalking are the usual methods for hunting elephants and Cape buffalo, requiring skill and patience.

 The Cahorra Bassa Hunting Lodge